WILFRED*ARTHUR MADELEY 1888–1947

 *used name William on military records and 1939 Register.
 He is Wilfred on national birth and death indexes.

-Married 30th April 1917 to Mary Jane Wood in Over Peover, St Lawrence, Knutsford, Cheshire.
+Married 30th April 1917 to Mary Jane Wood in Over Penver, St Lawrence, Knutsford, Cheshire.

 Died 15th December 1947, age 59, at 16 Brough Street, Derby.
 Funeral 17th December 1947 at St Barnabas Church, Derby.
 Buried Nottingham Road Cemetery.

-Wilfred Madeley was the youngest child of James Madeley and his wife Harriet (née Brookes).
-He had seven siblings: Esther born 1872, Alfred born 1875, Rose born 1877), Sidney born 1879, Roland born 1880 Beatrice born 1883 and Edith born 1885.
+Age 2, the youngest child of James Madeley and his wife Harriet (née Brookes).
+He had seven siblings: Esther born 1872, Alfred born 1875, Rose born 1877, Sidney born 1879, Roland born 1880, Beatrice born 1883 and Edith born 1885.
 His mother Harriet died in the December quarter of 1889.
-In 1891 he was living in Dalbury Lees with his now widowed father James, a forty-five year old bricklayer, sister Esther who was nineteen and the family housekeeper, and brother Roland, age ten.
+In 1891 he was living in Dalbury Lees with his now widowed father James, a forty-five year old bricklayer’s labourer, sister Esther who was nineteen and the family housekeeper, and brother Roland, age ten.

 Military service before 1914